 Hat-Must be appropriate for period.
-Wide brimmed straw or felt hat, top hat, bowler or derby, flat cloth cap (Hogan cap) or shortbilled games or cricket caps.
-No baseballtype caps or visors.
+Wide brimmed straw or felt hat, top hat, bowler or derby, flat cloth cap (Hogan cap) or short-billed games or cricket caps.
+No baseball-type caps or modern visors.

-Note: Floppy plus-fours and argyle socks are not permitted in the Open Division and are discouraged from use in the Reserve Division.
+Note: Overly floppy plus-fours and argyle socks are not permitted in the Open Division and are discouraged from use in the Reserve Division.
 These are more commonly seen in the 1920s.

 Apparel outlined in this guide is required for the rounds of competitive golf.
-At all other times (Foursomes, practice, cocktails, dinner, etc.) casual clothing is allowed and encouraged.
+At all other times (Foursomes, practice, Thursday reception, Friday dinner, etc.) casual clothing is allowed and encouraged

-LADIES: WOMEN'S & SPORTING DIVISIONS
+LADIES: Women's & Sporting Divisions